Education and training of research staff

 BROK® course

-The BROK course aims to provide clinical investigators with knowledge of the laws and regulations covering clinical research and its practical implications.
+The BROK course aims to provide clinical investigators with knowledge of the laws and regulations governing medical scientific research and their practical implications.
+It also covers ICH-GCP, the international guidelines for good clinical practice established by the International Conference on Harmonization.

-The course consists of three parts: (1) an online learning module: eBROK, (2) a centre-specific meeting (CSB) focusing on local procedures and details, and (3) a final exam.
+The course consists of three parts: (1) an online e-learning module: eBROK, (2) a centre-specific meeting (CSB) focusing on local procedures and details, and (3) a final (digital) exam.

-For comprehensive information the BROK course, visit the NFU-website, where you can also find the BROK® register listing all certified professionals.
-To obtain or retain your BROK® certificate, you can register for one of the courses via the NFU-website.
+For more information on the BROK course, visit the NFU-website, where you can also find the BROK® register listing all certified professionals.
+To obtain or retain your BROK® certificate, you can register for one of the courses via this website.

 For content-related questions about the BROK course, the exam or recertification, please contact the Amsterdam UMC BROK coordinator.
 Logistical and/or administrative questions can be addressed to the BROK administration via BROK-cursus@amsterdamumc.nl.